Trade receivable: What is it & how does it work?

 It is a liability for the customer and an asset for the business that has provided the goods or services.
 Trade receivables are an important asset for businesses as they represent potential future income from customers.

 They can also be used as collateral for loans and other forms of financing.
-To understand what are trade receivables, it is important to understand the concept of accounts receivable, the process of invoicing, and the different methods of collecting payment from customers.
+To understand what are trade receivables, it is important to understand the difference between accounts payable and accounts receivable, the process of invoicing, and the different methods of collecting payment from customers.

 Trade receivables meaning include the amounts owed to a business by its customers, usually in exchange for goods or services that have been provided on credit.
 They are considered an asset on the company's balance sheet since they represent money expected to be received.